 A giant hot-air balloon slowly rose above the horizon and then headed in our direction, that is to say, towards the river.
 The two dots beside the balloon in this picture are hang-gliders, which swooped around the balloon like insects around a streetlight.

 It was a magical sight such as one only sees in our magic Valley.
 When the giant orb got closer, it became apparent that it was the UMass Weather Balloon!

-I leaned over and gave Andy a big smooch.
-He laughed and said that if I hadn't done that, he would have.
 We stood and watched the sun set, just the four of us, we two on the ground and the two hovering in the air.